aekazakov/genome-depot/admin.md

 The last section on the tools page have the same links as the menu on the administration panel dashboard (see above), with an additional link to User groups page.

-## Use CGCMS administration tools for data import
+## Use GenomeDepot administration tools for data import

 ### Add genomes

-CGCMS stores genome sequences in GenBank format files and protein sequences in the database.
+GenomeDepot stores genome sequences in GenBank format files and protein sequences in the database.
 The genome import pipeline generates the genome files and creates database entries for genomes, strains, genes and proteins.
 The import pipeline also runs EggNOG-mapper to assign proteins to ortholog families and POEM to predict operons.
 In addition to ortholog families, EggNOG-mapper associates proteins with KEGG orthologs, KEGG reactions, EC numbers, TC families and other functional classifications.

 ![Genome import](assets/images/admin-import-genomes.png "Genome import")

 In the Tools page of the administration panel, click the Import genomes link.
 Before genome import, prepare input files.
-There are three ways to import genome files into CGCMS:
+There are three ways to import genome files into GenomeDepot:

-1. Copy genome files in Genbank format (can be gzipped) to the server’s directory with read permissions for the CGCMS user.
+1. Copy genome files in Genbank format (can be gzipped) to the server’s directory with read permissions for the GenomeDepot user.
 Make a tab-separated file with six columns:
 	* full path of a Genbank file
 	* genome ID (can contain letters, digits, dots, hyphens and underscores only)
 	* strain ID (can contain letters, digits, dots, hyphens and underscores only)